If You Have DUI Charges, You Need a DUI Lawyer to Help You Protect Yourself Against the Consequences of a Conviction

 A DUI for a minor or young adult can ruin their future.
 A criminal record which can hamper their ability to get into school, loans, jobs, or professional licenses.

 The state of Georgia treats driving under the influence of drugs similarly to driving under the influence of alcohol.
 However, unlike someone with a BAC over the legal limit (.08 in most cases), the prosecutor must prove that drug use led to unsafe vehicle operation.
 This gives an experienced DUI lawyer like me to undermine the prosecutors case by asking the jury two essential questions: Can the DA prove the driving was unsafe?
-And, can the DA prove that the drug use relates to the unsafe driving?
+And can the DA prove that the drug use relates to the unsafe driving?
 That makes these drug cases harder to win than a case related to alcohol.
-As a result, an experience DUI attorney works with the prosecutor prior to get a case dismissed or a better plea deal.
+As a result, an experienced DUI attorney works with the prosecutor prior to get a case dismissed or a better plea deal.